We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-When you’re creating your baby registry or revamping your nursery, diaper pails aren’t likely to be high on the list of items you can’t wait to unbox.
+When you’re creating your baby registry or revamping your nursery, diaper pails may not be high on the list of things you can’t wait to unbox.
 But as your little one grows and the diapers pile up, you’ll quickly realize that this may be one of your most used — and most appreciated — nursery items.

 While a diaper pail may not be necessary by technical definitions, your gorgeous new nursery will certainly start to smell less inviting without one.

 Because the stench from dirty diapers can spread through a space if not contained, most people want something specifically designed to trap it.

 Plus, a diaper pail can also mean that you’re not constantly having to take stinky diapers outside to a larger trash can — an important time and energy saver for any parent!

 When hunting for the diaper pail of your dreams (bet you never thought you’d dream of a diaper pail, huh?), there are several things you’ll want to think through:

 With some smaller pails, you’ll need to clear the dirty diapers out every 1-2 days before they begin to overflow.
 Alternatively, very large pails might hold a week or more of diapers, but develop a stench as the diapers are collected.